coming later this year via this website

-Back in 2000, I was asked by an academic publisher to write a book about the archaeology of children.
+Back in the early 2000s, I was asked by an academic publisher to write a general book about the archaeology of children.
 This followed on from my 1999 Archaeopress publication, The Archaeology of Infancy and Infant Death.
 Various events put that on hold.

 From 2017, I've been redrafting my manuscript and creating a completely new short book, An Archaeology of Children: Finding Childhoods in the Past, designed as an introductory book for students and the general reader with case studies and explanations of theories.

 An Archaeology of Children: